signalfx/splunk-otel-collector/deployments/ansible/roles/collector/README.md

   e.g. `./custom_fluentd_config.conf`. (**default:** `""` meaning
   that nothing will be copied and existing `splunk_fluentd_config` will be used)

-### Auto Instrumentation for Java on Linux
+### Auto Instrumentation on Linux

-**Note:** The Java application(s) on the node need to be restarted separately after installation/configuration in order for any change to take effect.
+**Note:** The application(s) to be instrumented on the node need to be restarted separately after installation/configuration in order for any change to take effect.

 - `install_splunk_otel_auto_instrumentation` (Linux only): Whether to
   install/manage [Splunk OpenTelemetry Auto Instrumentation for Java](